Find a Lender-Approved Local Conveyancer in Caerwent

 Recently asked questions about conveyancing in Caerwent

-Yesterday I discovered that there is a flying freehold issue on a house I have offered on a fortnight ago in what should have been a quick, no chain conveyancing.
+Yesterday I discovered that there is a flying freehold issue on a house I have offered on last month in what should have been a quick, chain free conveyancing.
 Caerwent is the location of the property.
-What do you suggest?
+Can you shed any light on this issue?

-Flying freeholds in Caerwent are rare but are more likely to exist in relation to terraced houses.
-Even where you use a solicitor outside Caerwent you would need to get your solicitor to go through the deeds very carefully.
-Your bank may require your conveyancing solicitor to take out an indemnity policy.
-Some of the more diligent conveyancing solicitors in Caerwent may decide that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
+Flying freeholds in Caerwent are not the norm but are more likely to exist in relation to terraced houses.
+Even though you don't necessarily need a conveyancing solicitor in Caerwent you would need to get your solicitor to go through the deeds diligently.
+Your mortgage company may require your conveyancing solicitor to take out an indemnity policy.
+Some of the more diligent conveyancing solicitors in Caerwent may determine that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
 You should also check with your insurance broker as to whether they will insure a flying freehold premises.

 Last updated